 At approximately 385 degrees, the bean reaches “first crack,” an audible signal much like corn popping.
 The release of moisture and gasses separates chaff from the bean.
 Sugars start to caramelize.
 Natural oils begin to migrate towards the surface of the bean.
 The beans turn browner and emit a nutty, toasty aroma.

 First crack marks the beginning of light roasts.
 At lighter roasts, the beans will exhibit more of the origin flavors created by the coffee variety and the soil, altitude, and weather conditions in the location where it was grown.
 They will also cup a bit sweeter, since the natural sugars are sweeter than caramelized sugars.

 Most of Crimson Cup’s single-origin and micro-lot coffees are lightly roasted to preserve and enhance their origin flavors.
 A few to try are our Brazil Bourbons, Ethiopian Yirgacheffe, Guatemalan Antigua and Kona coffees.

 Continuing past first crack, heat increases, caramelization continues, oils continue migrating toward the surface, and the beans expand in size and darken until they reach a medium brown.

 For the majority of Crimson Cup roasts, Dave will stop the process somewhere between first crack and an audible “second crack,” which occurs at approximately 400 to 410 degrees depending on the roaster.
 Second Crack is the dividing point between medium and dark roasts.

 In medium roasts, the roasting process contributes as much to the taste of the beans as their origin flavors.
-Some medium roasts to try include our signature Armando’s Blend, Organic A-Blend, Piranha Bite and Single-Origin: Honduras coffees.
+Some medium roasts to try include our signature Armando’s Blend and Single-Origin: Honduras coffees.

 At second crack, the beans are a deep brown color but still dry on the surface, as the oils haven’t yet exfoliated out.